velicast/dress-graph/docs/theory/delta-ell-dress.md

 ## Relationship to Subgraph GNNs

-Methods such as ESAN and GNN-AK+ also use node-deleted or node-marked subgraphs to boost expressiveness.
+Methods such as ESAN and GNN-AK+ also use vertex-deleted or vertex-marked subgraphs to boost expressiveness.
 However, these are supervised methods that learn aggregation functions from data. $\Delta^k$-DRESS is entirely unsupervised: the aggregation is the deterministic DRESS fixed point, and the histogram comparison is parameter-free.
 This makes it a canonical baseline for the expressiveness of subgraph-based approaches.

 ## Connection to the Reconstruction Conjecture

-The Kelly–Ulam conjecture states that graphs with $n \ge 3$ are determined by their deck of node-deleted subgraphs.
-Conceptually, $\Delta^1$-DRESS computes a continuous relaxation of this deck: each "card" is the DRESS fingerprint of a node-deleted subgraph.
+The Kelly–Ulam conjecture states that graphs with $n \ge 3$ are determined by their deck of vertex-deleted subgraphs.
+Conceptually, $\Delta^1$-DRESS computes a continuous relaxation of this deck: each "card" is the DRESS fingerprint of a vertex-deleted subgraph.
 In practice, all edge values are accumulated into a fixed-size histogram for memory efficiency, though individual cards are not recoverable.

 ## Fixed-Parameter Tractability